spcph/SPFxThemeWiz/README.md

 ![SPFx Theme Wizard](https://github.com/spcph/SPFxThemeWiz/raw/master/files/ThemeWiz.png "SPFx Theme Wizard")

 When ever you use "Change the look" in Modern SharePoint, the theme you choose is instantly applied to the page, so I was pretty confident that there had to be a way to do something similar.
-I looked around for a long time, poking around window.__themeState__.theme but nothing would actually let med apply the theme.
+I looked around for a long time, poking around window.__themeState__.theme but nothing would actually let me apply the theme.

 Until one day I was reading through the Office UI Fabric docs and found the loadTheme function.

 My colleague Fredrik used a couple of hours doing a POC, and I used roughly the same to add some spiffy color pickers and a PowerShell download function.

-Badabing badaboom and this little tool easily saves me an hour or 2 whenever i have to come up with a theme.
+Badabing badaboom and this little tool easily saves me an hour or 2 whenever I have to come up with a theme.

-I hope it does the same to you.
+I hope it does the same for you.

 ## Development